gsbdarc/rcpedia/docs/_user_guide/matlab_interactive.md

-# Running Matlab Interactively
+# Running MATLAB Interactively

-On the Yens, Matlab is available via the `module` command.
+On the Yens, MATLAB is available via the `module` command.

-Several versions of Matlab are installed on the Yens and the default version is designated with `(D)`:
+Several versions of MATLAB are installed on the Yens and the default version is designated with `(D)`:

 ```bash title="Terminal Command"
 module avail matlab